 We might recover a sense of harmony, joy, and peace that resides at the very Center of everything by rekindling our yearning for mysticism, both internally and externally, individually and collectively.

 The fact is that everyone who is a human has an unquenchable need for mysticism.
-Regardless of how agnostic we may be, we all have an innate desire to relate to something bigger than ourselves, whether it is the universe, a football club, a country, or returning to our most fundamental selves, the Divine/God.
+Regardless of how agnostic we may be, we all have an innate desire to relate to something bigger than ourselves.
+It may be the Universe, a country, a football club, or returning to our most fundamental selves, the Divine/God.

-In the end, the mystical road of spiritual awakening reveals to us that we are not fundamentally distinct, regardless of how alienated, defective, or hopeless we may feel.
+In the end, the mystical road of spiritual awakening reveals some simple things to us.
+We are not fundamentally distinct, regardless of how alienated, defective, or hopeless we may feel.